About

 Charlotte Keith - Company Director

-A history nerd and an avid book reader, most of her writing work touches on people not in mainstream history but who have incredible stories to tell.
-When not producing you will find her in the air trying to climb colourful plastic walls or hanging upside down from silks.
-Her proudest achievement… she can lick her elbow.
+When not creating you will find her in the air trying to climb colourful plastic walls or hanging upside down from a hoop.
+Her best party trick… she can lick her elbow.

 (she/her)